Mercedes-AMG A45 S review

 The interior layout, fit and finish

 The A45 also adds a bundle of bespoke AMG software to the car’s MBUX infotainment system.
-It can show engine and gearbox oil temperatures, record lap times and even a G meter to show handling and acceleration forces.
+It can show engine and gearbox oil temperatures, record lap times and even has a G meter to show handling and acceleration forces.

-You get a 10.3in digital driver display and an adjoining 10.3in infotainment touchscreen.
-Both have sharp graphics and the ‘virtual’ instruments are highly configurable yet easy to read.
+You get a 10.3in digital driver's display and an adjoining 10.3in touchscreen.
+Both have sharp graphics, and the digital instrument panel is highly configurable yet easy to read.
+In the A45, it also displays AMG-specific graphics, which includes a Supersport mode with a large central rev counter.

-Mercedes-AMG A45 S interior dashboard
+Mercedes-AMG A45 S dashboard

 Passenger & boot space